Organizer

 5:14 pm | April 1, 2020

-Founded in 2015, Samsara is one of the market leaders when it comes to offering complete fleet tracking solutions.
-The company offers a combination of IoT devices and AI to provide real-time visibility and accurate analytics to a wide range of customers, including transportation and logistics companies, field services, food production, energy, construction, local governments, and manufacturing.
+Founded in 2015, Samsara is a market leader in complete fleet tracking solutions.
+Samsara offers a combination of IoT devices and AI to provide real-time visibility and accurate analytics to a wide range of customers, including transportation and logistics companies, field services, food production, energy, construction, local governments, and manufacturing.

-Samsara offers a free trial before you commit to a purchase, and even has a dedicated team to help you build a custom solution that meets your specific needs.
-Additionally, Samsara is compliant with ELD regulations and is FMCSA-approved.
+Samsara offers a free trial before purchase and even has a dedicated team to help you build a custom solution that meets your specific needs.
+Additionally, Samsara is compliant with ELD regulations and is FMCSA approved.

 Samsara: Pricing

-The exact price charged by the company will vary depending on your fleet size, business type, the levels of service you choose, and any other specific requirements.
-While many competitors do not charge an upfront fee, Samsara's upfront fee allows you to own the hardware over time.
+The company's pricing structure is based on several factors, including fleet size, business type, service levels, and specific requirements.
+Unlike some competitors who do not charge upfront fees, Samsara's upfront fee covers the hardware cost over time.

 Samsara 2